Thermodynamics of computations with absolute irreversibility, unidirectional transitions, and stochastic computation times: Introduction

 An algorithm is a finite procedure for implementing a given task, which can be executed in various physical ways, e.g., while modifying the current on electrical wires or the structure of a DNA origami.
 Formally, an algorithm consists of the instructions to be performed (which is implemented by the dynamics of the computer), the local variables and the memory arrays (stored by the computer), as well as mechanisms to decide when to repeat steps and when to halt.
 A computer executes an algorithm on a given set of inputs, starting from a certain initial state, potentially following unidirectional transitions in its state space, and halting at an arbitrary stochastic time that depends on the computation.
 Hence a general thermodynamic model of computers which implement arbitrary algorithms should be able to account for the energetic costs of implementing computational processes (i) at arbitrary stopping times, with (ii) unidirectional (possibly deterministic) transitions, and (iii) ``absolute irreversibility" due to the computer being initialized to a designated start state.

 However, most of the central results in stochastic thermodynamics do not directly apply to processes having the aforementioned three key ingredients of computational processes (stopping times, unidirectional transitions, and absolute irreversibility).
-In fact, a central assumption in much of stochastic thermodynamics is the condition of local detailed balance, which requires the system to have only bidirectional transitions, i.e., all transitions between any two states $i \to j$ with their reverse $j \to i$ have a finite, non-zero probability to occur in a finite time.
-On the other hand, the assumption of local detailed balance can be formally avoided by taking an inclusive Hamiltonian approach~\cite{jarzynskihamiltonian,Esposito_2010,Deffner13,ptaszynski2019entropy}, which has been applied recently to computational machines~\cite{kardes2022inclusive}.
+In fact, a central assumption in much of stochastic thermodynamics is the condition of local detailed balance (LDB), which requires the system to have only bidirectional transitions, i.e., all transitions between any two states $i \to j$ with their reverse $j \to i$ have a finite, non-zero probability to occur in a finite time.
+On the other hand, LDB can be formally avoided by taking an inclusive Hamiltonian approach~\cite{jarzynskihamiltonian,Esposito_2010,Deffner13,ptaszynski2019entropy}, which has been applied recently to computational machines~\cite{kardes2022inclusive}.
 However, in general there may be hidden nonequilibrium (driven) degrees of freedom which need to be included in the thermodynamic framework beyond a surrounding thermal bath.
-Thus, so far little is known about the stochastic thermodynamics of systems with broken local detailed balance induced by unidirectional transitions~\cite{rahav2014integral,pal2017integral,DiTerlizzi2018KineticUR,busiello2020entropy,hiura2021kinetic,moslonka2022martingale} or athermal and nonequilibrium environments~\cite{kanazawa2015minimal,Esposito15,Manzano18,Dabelow19,Tociu19}.
-Moreover, the recently established martingale theory of thermodynamics (see~\cite{Edgar2022} for a review) --–which formulates fluctuation theorems and second-law-like inequalities at generic stopping times--– has not yet addressed systems with either unidirectional transitions or absolute irreversibility.
+Moreover, even when assuming LDB, the ratio of transition probabilities between $i \to j$ and their reverse $j \to i$ can grow exponentially with the entropy exchanged with the environment, so that the reverse transition will not be effectively seen in relevant time-scales, leading to an effective unidirectionality.
+Until now, little is currently known about the stochastic thermodynamics of systems with broken LDB reflecting unidirectional transitions~\cite{rahav2014integral,pal2017integral,DiTerlizzi2018KineticUR,busiello2020entropy,hiura2021kinetic,moslonka2022martingale} or athermal and nonequilibrium environments~\cite{kanazawa2015minimal,Esposito15,Manzano18,Dabelow19,Tociu19}.
+In addition, the recently established martingale theory of thermodynamics (see~\cite{Edgar2022} for a review) --–which formulates fluctuation theorems and second-law-like inequalities at generic stopping times--– has not yet been extended to apply to systems with either unidirectional transitions or absolute irreversibility.